CanYing0913/BulletScreenKeyCatch/README.md

-# DanmuKeyCatch
+# BulletScreenKeyCatch
-This is a catcher based on user-defined keywords on input txt files.
+This is a tool based on user-defined keywords to search through a .txt file.
 It will generate a new output txt file giving lists of defined keywords and the lines associated with those keywords.
-The linear search algorithm adopted here is z algorithm, credit given UIUC CS296-25 course material as a code outline with my own details.
+The linear search algorithm adopted here is z-algorithm, adopted from CS296-25 @ UIUC as a code skeleton.